fwolff03/Mathematical-Geophysics-Final-Project/Report.md

 Equation 2 is non linear, and inhomogeneous, and thus **does not have any property of superposition**

-### Full description of computational experiments’ comparison to check validity of linearity or superposition principles (250-350 words, 1 figure)
+### Full description of computational experiments’ comparison to check validity of linearity and superposition principles

 As described above, if a system of PDEs have a principle of superposition, that means that any combination of any solutions to the linear PDE is also a solution.
 While we have determined that the 1D steady state St. Venant system of equations is non-linear, this computational experiment will justify that hypothesis.
 To check the validity of our understanding of the linearity and superposition principles of our PDE system, we have decided to run the initial simulation, changing the boundary conditions for height and stream velocity.
 If one solution with certain boundary conditions is a consistent solution, then doubling those boundary conditions, which is effectively combining those solutions together, should yield a solution that has a linear relationship with the first solution.
 This would look like a water depth that is changed by a factor of two, or a velocity that has been changed by a factor of two.
 We will double the boundary height first and see if there is a linear relationship between the steady state height and the height at a time of 15.
 Then we are going to return to the boundary height and double the boundary stream velocity.
 We will determine if there is a linear relationship between the steady state water depth, and the water depth at a time of 15.

-### Description of results and interpretation of computational experiments’ comparison to check validity of linearity of superposition principles (150-250 words, 1-2 figures)
+### Description of results and interpretation of computational experiments’ comparison to check validity of linearity and superposition principles

 In the figure shown below, we expiremented with doubling the boundary water depth value.
 This yields different values for the system, but a very similar slope of water depth with increasing position (x).
 This would suggest a linear relationship between the boundary water depth and the water depth solution, as the values are different, but have similar, if not equal, trends.